Essentials of Dragon1

 Select Items in the Explorer

-If you are visiting the Playground (started up the Visual Designer and open the Dragon1 Examples cabinet), you see in the expanded Dossier Playground a few folders.
+If you visit the Playground (start the Visual Designer and open the Dragon1 Examples cabinet), you will see the expanded Dossier Playground folders.

-There are a couple of things you can do now: select a folder, expand a folder or collapse a folder.
+You can do some things now: select a folder, expand a folder, or collapse a folder.

-• Selecting a folder means: clicking on the folder name so it gets selected and Dragon1 shows the contents of the folder.
+- Selecting a folder means: clicking on the folder name so it gets selected and Dragon1 shows the folder's contents.

-• Expanding a folder means: clicking on the plus sign in front of the folder name.
-Only if it has child items it will have a plus sign.
-If you expand the folder you will see what is in it.
-If you click on a visualization you will see the visualization (in Edit Mode, this is explained later on).
+- Expanding a folder means: clicking on the plus sign before the folder name.
+Only if it has child items will it have a plus sign.
+If you expand the folder, you will see what is in it.
+If you click on a visualization, you will see the visualization (in Edit Mode, which is explained later on).

 Select Items in the Explorer.